 Table 1.
-Summary of surveys conducted in Autumn/Winter 2022 on Mulloon Creek and three nearby reference sites7 Table 2.
-Summary of number of fish and yabbies captured at each location.
+Summary of surveys conducted in autumn 2023 on Mulloon Creek and three nearby reference sites 9 Table 2.
+Summary of number of fish and yabbies captured at each location by backpack electrofishing.
 Sub-total is presented for Mulloon Creek, and the grand total is all sites combined.
-Empty cells indicate that no fish were captured at that location Table 3.
-Water quality measurements taken at each site in autumn/winter 2022.
-14
+Empty cells indicate that no fish were captured at that location1 1 Table 3.
+Water quality measurements taken at each site in autumn 20231 4